chinmaynema/chinmaynema.github.io/_posts/2019-12-08-Ramanagara-Kanva.md

 </p>

 - Around the midway, comes the biggest and the most famous temple of Lord Ram in the area
-	- Its a lively place, with some crowd around, sermons playing on speakers, prasad being served
+	- It's a lively place, with some crowd around, sermons playing on speakers, prasad being served
 	- Beyond the temple, the path becomes a bit tedious and the view becomes a bit gorgeous

 <p align="center">